University of Tulsa: Student body and student life

-The University of Tulsa is home to more than 150 student organizations, registered with and partially funded by the Student Association.
+The University of Tulsa is home to more than 150 student organizations, registered with and partially funded by the Student Government Association.

 Diversity and campus life

-A number of groups exist to support diversity on the University of Tulsa campus.
-There at least 25 campus organizations existing to support and sustain a diverse campus community.
+Several groups exist to support diversity on the University of Tulsa campus.
+There are at least 25 campus organizations existing to support and sustain a diverse campus community.
 In addition, TU hosts the Chevron Multicultural Resource Center, funded by a gift from the energy company, which hosts events and programming to promote diversity on campus.

 Although TU has historic ties to the Presbyterian Church, the university has long embraced religious diversity.
 In 2002, TU was home to the first mosque built on an American university campus.
 TU also hosts a chapter of Hillel International, an organization to support Jewish life on campus.
-The university also hosts a number of organizations reflecting different streams of Christian spiritual practice, including Protestant, Catholic and Orthodox.
+The university also hosts several organizations reflecting different streams of Christian spiritual practice, including Protestant, Catholic, and Orthodox.

-Student Association

-The Student Association is the University of Tulsa student government body.
-It is organized into three branches: the Executive Branch, which includes Cabinet and is in charge of organizing large campus-wide events and activities; the Judicial Branch; and the Legislative Branch, or Student Senate, which coordinates funding, supports student organization charters, and addresses general issues impacting student life on campus.
-Its budget is provided partially by the university and partially by a fee paid by students each semester.

-Traditionally, the Student Association coordinates Homecoming activities, including cross campus competitions and the homecoming game tailgate.
-Another traditional event is Springfest, a week-long series of events including food, various on-campus activities, and a concert bringing in such names as Imagine Dragons, Panic!
-At the Disco, and Ben Rector.
-In addition to traditional campus events, Student Association provides smaller campus programs including community service activities, social awareness events, and diversity programming.
-Activities organized by Student Association are free to all TU students.